 By Dennis and Thammie Sy

-About the authors: Dennis is a the senior pastor of Victory Greenhills and is a best-selling author of three books.
+About the writer: Dennis is a the senior pastor of Victory Greenhills and is a best-selling author of three books.
 Thammie is a homeschooling mom and a certified childbirth educator and labor coach.
 They have been married for thirteen years and have four kids.